Georgia police officer arrested in connection with death of 16-year-old girl who was missing for 6 months, authorities say - KVIA

 Bryant was being held Monday in county jail without opportunity for bond, Gwinnett County police said.
 Details about what precisely he is accused of doing and what led investigators to him weren’t immediately available.

 Bryant was fired from the Doraville Police Department Monday after officials were made aware of the charges against him, a city official said.
-CNN has reached out for details on how long Bryant had worked at the department.
+He was with the department for nearly two years, having started in May 2021, the official said.

 CNN was unable to determine whether Bryant has an attorney.